Table of Contents

 Panic disorder can be frightening, disabling and frustrating, both to recover from and to live with someone suffering with it.

 Often the sufferer will not go out as they say they 'know' they are going to faint or 'have a heart attack'.
 See the "Symptoms" section for explanations of these feelings and the reasons for them.
-Please read the "Help yourself" section for some really useful information on how to cope.
+Please read the "Self Help" section for some really useful information on how to cope.

 As panic can strike very quickly, and often the trigger is not apparent, there is usually little warning that it is about to happen.
 It is not surprising therefore, that many sufferers avoid situations that they think or 'know' might cause the panic attacks to happen.
 This leads to fears of situations or places that last caused anxiety and so the sufferer avoids them at all costs!
 This is agoraphobia.
 The problem here is that it can take months, even years, to re-educate the individual that it is their thoughts and assumptions that are to blame for these attacks and not the place at all but it still takes a long time to return to such places.